-If you are a student and want to file a complaint that could be in violation of a policy enforced by Institutional Equity and Inclusion other than the above, the complaint processes could follow the Student Conduct Polices or Institutional Equity and Inclusion processes listed above.
+If you are a student and want to file a complaint that could be in violation of a policy enforced by Institutional Equity other than the above, the complaint processes could follow the Student Conduct Polices or Institutional Equity processes listed above.
 This would be determined at the time the complaint is reported.

-Process to file a complaint with Institutional Equity and Inclusion for discrimination, harassment and/or sexual misconduct
+Process to file a complaint with Institutional Equity for discrimination, harassment and/or sexual misconduct

 Any person (Students, employees, applicants for employment or third parties) wishing to file a complaint can:

-- Visit the Institutional Equity and Inclusion office located in room 308 of the Administration building or the Title IX Coordinator office located in room 306 of the Administration building.
+- Visit the Institutional Equity office located in room 308 of the Administration building or the Title IX Coordinator office located in room 306 of the Administration building.

 - Submit it to Public Safety and Police Services, 906-487-2216, 206 MacInnes Drive, or to the anonymous Tip Line at 906-487-0847.